coddiw0mple/bikesharing-predictions/README.md

 # bikesharing-predictions
-Predicting number of bike-sharing users on a given day
+Predicting number of bike-sharing users on a given day - Udacity project

 The repository uses numpy and pandas to accurately predict daily bike rental ridership in a month.
 The code is commented to guide you through all the steps to building a deep neural network at a very basic level, without any libraries built specifically for this purpose.